syfe-bit/syfe-bit/README.md

-# Hi there, I'm a Systems Security Student 👋
+# Hi there, I'm Syfe 👋

 > *"Software is like entropy: It is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics; i.e., it always increases."*

-I am deeply passionate about low-level programming, cybersecurity, and system architecture.
-Currently focusing on system-level code, memory safety, and kernel concepts.
+I am a **Systems Security Student** deeply passionate about low-level programming, cybersecurity, and system architecture.
+Currently focusing on system-level development, memory safety, and kernel concepts.

 ---